 \subsection{Relocate}

-\mypara{Observation:} the observation of \emph{Relocate} is composed of four components: (i) joint angles of adroit hands; (ii) global position of adroit hands root; (iii) object position; (iv) target position.
+\mypara{Observation.} The observation of \emph{Relocate} is composed of four components: (i) joint angles of adroit robotic hand; (ii) global position of adroit hands root; (iii) object position; (iv) target position.
 The overall observation space is $39$-dim.

-\mypara{Reward:} the reward is defined based on three distances: (i) the distance between the robot hand and the object; (ii) the distance between the robot hand and the target; (iii) the distance between the object and the target.
-The lower the distance is, the higher the reward is.
+\mypara{Reward.} The reward is defined based on three distances: (i) the distance between the robot hand and the object; (ii) the distance between the robot hand and the target; (iii) the distance between the object and the target.
+Lower distance corresponds to higher reward.

-\mypara{Reset:} for each episode, the xy position of both object and target is randomized within a $(-0.3, 0.3)$ square on the table.
+\mypara{Reset.} For each episode, the xy position of both object and target is randomized within a $(-0.3, 0.3)$ square on the table.
 The height of target is randomized between $(0.15, 0.25)$.